lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # Security Strengths

-Instead of defining the strength of a quantum algorithm in a traditional manner using precise estimates of the number of bits of security, NIST defined a collection of broad security strength categories.
-Each category is defined by a comparatively easy-to-analyze reference primitive that cover a range of security strengths offered by existing NIST standards in symmetric cryptography, which NIST expects to offer significant resistance to quantum cryptanalysis.
-These categories describe any attack that breaks the relevant security definition that must require computational resources comparable to or greater than those required for: Level 1 - key search on a block cipher with a 128-bit key (e.g., AES128), Level 2 - collision search on a 256-bit hash function (e.g., SHA256/ SHA3-256), Level 3 - key search on a block cipher with a 192-bit key (e.g., AES192), Level 4 - collision search on a 384-bit hash function (e.g.  SHA384/SHA3-384), Level 5 - key search on a block cipher with a 256-bit key (e.g., AES 256).
+Instead of defining the strength of a quantum algorithm using the number of bits of security, NIST defined a collection of broad security strength categories.
+Each category is defined by a comparatively easy-to-analyze reference primitive that covers a range of security strengths offered by existing NIST standards in symmetric cryptography, which NIST expects to offer significant resistance to quantum cryptanalysis.
+These categories describe any attack that breaks the relevant security definition that must require computational resources comparable to or greater than those required for:

+* Level 1 - key search on a block cipher with a 128-bit key (e.g., AES128),
+* Level 2 - collision search on a 256-bit hash function (e.g., SHA256/ SHA3-256),
+* Level 3 - key search on a block cipher with a 192-bit key (e.g., AES192),
+* Level 4 - collision search on a 384-bit hash function (e.g.  SHA384/SHA3-384), and
+* Level 5 - key search on a block cipher with a 256-bit key (e.g., AES 256).

 The SLH-DSA parameter sets defined for NIST security levels 1, 3 and 5 are listed in {{tab-strengths}}, along with the resulting signature size, public key, and private key sizes in bytes.
 The HashSLH-DSA parameter sets have the same values as the Pure SLH-DSA equivalents.